Hot Honey Roasted Carrots

 - salt and pepper

-- fresh parsley to serve optional
+- fresh parsley to serve, optional

 Instructions

-- Preheat oven to 200 degrees C / 390 degrees F
+- Preheat oven: Preheat oven to 200°C / 390°F

-- To make the hot honey, combine all ingredients into a small pot.
+- Hot honey: To make the hot honey, combine all ingredients into a small pot.
 On a medium heat, cook until the honey is bubbling and has a runny consistency.
 As this makes a large batch, store the remaining hot honey in a sterilised jar for several months in your pantry.

-- Add the carrots to the butter and garlic and toss through the sauce.
+- Roast: Add the carrots to the butter and garlic and toss through the sauce.
 Drizzle over the hot honey and a generous pinch of salt and pepper.
 Stir the carrots through the sauce for 2 minutes.
-Bake for 20 - 25 minutes or until golden and caramelised.
+Bake for 20 – 25 minutes or until golden and caramelised.

 Only 6 carrots?
 Is that correct?